agrc/gis.utah.gov/_posts/2019-01-17-image-service-deprecation.md

 tags: []
 ---

-The AGRC brown out of the mapserv image services was very successful.
+The AGRC brownout of the mapserv image services was very successful.
 We want to thank you for your participation and apologize for any inconveniences.
-The few people that were affected and caught by surprise are now informed and on the migration path forward.
+The few people that were affected and caught by surprise are now informed and are on the migration path forward.

-With that behind us, AGRC has chosen the date of **Thursday, February 14** to permanently remove the image services.
-The deprecation Utah Change Management System reference number is `CHG0019495` and will be discussed at the next two Change Management meetings.
+With the brownout behind us, AGRC has chosen the date of **Thursday, February 14**, to permanently remove the image services.
+The deprecation Utah Change Management System reference number is `CHG0019495` and will be discussed at the next two change management meetings.

 {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.change_manager text="If more time is needed for your migration, please let" hide-punctuation=true%}{% endcapture %}